MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-management/processes.md

 Violations of identity policy can result in unauthorized access to sensitive data and lead to serious disruption of mission critical application and services.
 When violations are detected, you should take actions to realign with policy as soon as possible.
 Your IT team can automate most violation triggers using the tools outlined in the [Azure-Specific Toolchain](toolchain.md).

-The following triggers and enforcement actions provide examples you can use when discussing how to use monitoring data to resolve policy violations:
+The following triggers and enforcement actions provide examples you can reference when planning how to use monitoring data to resolve policy violations:

 - Suspicious activity detected: User logins detected from anonymous proxy IP addresses, unfamiliar locations, or successive logins from impossibly distant geographical locations may indicate a potential account breach or malicious access attempt.
 Login will be blocked until user identity can be verified and password reset.
 - Leaked user credentials: Accounts that have their username and password leaked to the internet will be disabled until user identity can be verified and password reset.